 Google Scholar – Speaking of research papers, Google Scholar is another great resource for research.
 This is a collection of scholarly articles.
 Depending on the grade level, some of these items may be too advanced, but for college-level research papers, this is a great application that students can use to find information classified as scholarly research.

 These are just a few of the search type tools that can be used in educational classrooms and allow you to instill a deeper understanding on just about any topic required.
-There is also a wide array of productivity type applications you can have your students use to create the assignments they used the search tools to find out about.
+There is also a wide array of productivity type applications you can have your students use to create the assignments they used the search tools to find out about topics of interest.
 These Google productivity applications are all included in the Google classroom suite, but they are still useful if you do not have GAFE account your educational institution.

 Google Apps for Productivity in Education

 Google has a robust set of applications that can be used in your classroom for productivity.
 There is a full document management suite that will pretty much allow students to perform many of the same tasks as could be accomplished with the Microsoft Office suite, but the vast part about these applications is they do not cost hundreds of dollars but are free technology for educators.
 All you need is a Google account.
 In my opinion, these are some of the most useful Google Apps you can use in your classroom.
-Or actually just as your own document management applications.
-While these may not have all the features of office 365 full Microsoft office suite, they are very close and really very useful.
+Or just as your document management applications.
+While these may not have all the features of office 365 full Microsoft office suite, they are very close and very useful.

-- Google Docs – Google Docs can be used in your classroom, not only to create handouts for your students, but you can share the documents and they will appear in the student’s Google Drive accounts automatically.
+- Google Docs – Google Docs can be used in your classroom, not only to create handouts for your students, but you can share the documents, and they will appear in the student’s Google Drive accounts automatically.
 You can share a single document or an entire folder full of papers in a single click.
 This is a very robust word processing system and will provide great functionality fo most word processing requirements.

 - Google Sheets – Google Sheets offers much of the same functionality as Microsoft Excel.
 You can create spreadsheets that would allow students to create sample business type activities such as a ledger.
-There are many of the same functions as available in Microsoft’s Excel and for most basic tasks it works very well.
+There are many of the same functions as available in Microsoft’s Excel, and for most basic tasks it works very well.
 You can also combine sheets with Google Forms and create a system that can be used to teach the basic system for managing finances.
 This application can be used in your business classroom or finance.
 Just about any application where spreadsheet type data needs to be captured will work with Google sheets.
-While it does not have some of the more advanced statistical mathematical formulas built in, you can write your own scripts to extend its functionality.
+While it does not have some of the more advanced statistical, mathematical formulas built in, you can write scripts to extend its functionality.